Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.2.md

   `fas actions create` command)

-  If dry-run succeeded with updates to version 1.4.19, change `"overrideDryrun"` in the above json file to `true` and update the description.
+  If dry-run succeeded with updates to version 1.4.19, change `"overrideDryrun"` in the above JSON file to `true` and update the description.
-  Rerun FAS with the updated json file to do the actual updates.
+  Rerun FAS with the updated JSON file to do the actual updates.

   After firmware update completes, restart the hms-discovery cronjob: